 Abstract

 This document proposes revised text and figures for the chapter 6.2ff to cover agreed extensions for Network Management and Network Slicing.

+The revision 2 adds further content on operational roles and on operational and functional entities involved in the instantiation of virtualized access networks.

+Revision 3 amends fig 6-5 for NMS and adds placeholder for upcoming NFV amendment.